THORDesignStudio/pfb-ridespot-api-spec/readme.md

 - https://www.pfbkeepriding.org/ride-collections

-All points of integration are doing the same thing, more or less: showing users rides from Ridespot.
+All points of integration are doing the same thing, more or less: **showing users rides from Ridespot**.

 ## Data